tapaswenipathak/linux-kernel-stats/README.md

 ## How to run the scripts
 #### Clone / download
 ##### Step 1
-[A] To clone the Linux Kernel Stable Tree.
-Make a folder named "linux-stable" in the home location : home/usernameclone the repo in the folder "linux-stable" using ``` git clone git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git ```.
-"This will download the current kernel source repository"
+[A] To clone the Linux Kernel Stable Tree, make a folder named "linux-stable" in the home location : home/usernameclone the repo in the folder "linux-stable" using ``` https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git ```.
+This will download the current kernel source repository.

-[B] Adiitionaly, you will need to clone, following
+[B] Adiitionaly, you will need to clone the following in the same directory as used above:
    * ``` git clone https://git.kernel.org/pub/scm/linux/kernel/git/xiang/erofs-utils.git ```
    * ``` git clone https://git.kernel.org/pub/scm/linux/kernel/git/legion/kbd.git ```
    * ``` git clone https://git.kernel.org/pub/scm/linux/kernel/git/tglx/history.git ```